fhur/phisher/README.md

     4. Calculate some 'reputation' indicators (e.g. the average number of followers)
     5. Classify the tweet given the calculated reputation.

+  - `DuckDuckGoAlgo`
+    Will search for a url in the duck duck go search engine and use the search results to build a simple ML model.
+The model will be used to classify the url.

 ## Implementing your own `Algo`